hosikiti/AIDFiles/README.md

 # AIDFiles

-AIDFiles helps you organize a lot of files into proper folders based on their content.
+AIDFiles organizes files into folders with appropriate names!

 ## Installation